alezzandro/ansible-servicenow-examples/README.md

     * Access to create/manage Projects, Credentials, Inventories, and Job Templates.
 2.  **Execution Environment (EE)**:
     * The EE used by your Job Template must include the `servicenow.itsm` Ansible collection.
-    * If using a custom EE, ensure this collection is built into it.
-If using a pre-built EE, verify its contents or consider synchronizing the collection from Automation Hub/Galaxy to your AAP Controller.
-    * To install the collection for inclusion in an EE (if building one):
-        ```bash
-        ansible-galaxy collection install servicenow.itsm
-        ```
+    * You can build your own or use this one I build `quay.io/alezzandro/ee-minimal-itsm:2.9.3`
 3.  **ServiceNow Instance Access**:
     * A ServiceNow instance URL (e.g., `your_instance.service-now.com`).
     * Credentials (username and password) for a ServiceNow user with permissions to:
         * Create incidents (`incident` table).
         * Update incidents (specifically, add work notes).
         These credentials will be stored securely in AAP's credential store.
+    * You can get your Developer Instance to test it at: https://developer.servicenow.com
+        * You will find a preconfigured user `Instance.Manager` that you can use for your tests.
+You will just need to update/change the password.
-4.  **Playbook Repository**: The `servicenow_incident_management.yml` playbook and this `README.md` should be stored in a Git repository accessible by your AAP instance.
+4.  **Playbook Repository**: The `servicenow_incident_management.yml` playbook should be stored in a Git repository accessible by your AAP instance.

 ## Playbook Variables & AAP Configuration